-The Modular Arithmetic Operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.
+The Modular Arithmetic Operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.

-FCS_COP.1 Cryptographic operation
+- FCS_COP.1 Cryptographic operation

-Hierarchical to: No other components.
+- Hierarchical to: No other components.

-FCS_COP.1.1 The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA) and cryptographic key sizes 1280 - 2048 bits that meet the following standards
+- FCS_COP.1.1 The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA) and cryptographic key sizes 1024 - 2048 bits that meet the following standard

-ISO/IEC 9796-1, Annex A, sections A.4 and A.5, and Annex C.

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or

-FDP_ITC.2 Import of user data with security attributes, or

-FCS_CKM.1 Cryptographic key generation]

-FCS_CKM.4 Cryptographic key destruction

-FMT_MSA.2 Secure security attributes
+PKCS#1 Cryptographic Specifications v2.1 by RSA Laboratories, section 7.2.1 and section 7.2.2.